Górnik Zabrze: Golden years

-The next championship, won in 1963, marked the beginning of an unusual streak of five consecutive titles (1963, 64, 65, 66 and 67), which is a Polish record.

 Górnik's biggest success in European football took place in 1970 (even though in Poland the team was second, after Legia Warsaw).
 In the UEFA Cup Winners Cup, Gornik beat all their opponents – Olympiacos, Rangers, Levski Sofia and AS Roma, reaching the final, which took place in Vienna.
 There, Manchester City turned out to be the better team, winning 2–1.
 The following season Górnik would once again play Manchester City, with the 1970 final being repeated this time in the quarter-final.

 Late 1970s and early 1980s

 During the mid-1970s Górnik form deteriorated and in late spring of 1978, the team was relegated to the Second Division.
 However, it returned after one year and in games of 1979–80, Zabrze's side finished sixth.
 In 1984, after purchasing of a group of talented players (Ryszard Komornicki, Waldemar Matysik, Eugeniusz Cebrat, Andrzej Zgutczyński, Tadeusz Dolny, Andrzej Pałasz), Górnik finished fourth, which was a sign of better times.